kadena-io/hardhat-kadena-plugin/packages/hardhat-kadena/README.md

 # Hardhat Kadena chainweb Plugin

-`@kadena/hardhat-chainweb` is a Hardhat plugin that allows developers to create a Kadena Chainweb evm network, switch between chains, and request SPV proofs.
+`@kadena/hardhat-chainweb` is a Hardhat plugin that allows developers to create a Kadena Chainweb EVM network, switch between chains, and request SPV proofs.

 ## What is Chainweb?